athena-mit/SmartAlarm/README.md

   until the user has snoozed/silenced the alarm through one of the other modalities.
 #### Vocal Interaction
 [voice_commands.py](/voice_commands.py) allows the system to listen for voice commands and issue vocal confirmation to the user.
+File adapted from example code by [GeeksForGeeks](https://www.geeksforgeeks.org/python-convert-speech-to-text-and-text-to-speech/).

 ### Events